A good REPL is a must, but just about half the story of a good Scheme

 When an error occurs during evaluation, it will be reported according to the capabilities of the underlying Scheme REPL.

-jump to the offending spot; or invoke Emacs’ stock commands
+mouse to jump to the offending spot; or invoke Emacs’ stock commands

 previous-error, bound to M-g n and